 There are other options for content management systems, but they exaggerate in the opposite direction by being too bare-bones.
 Then there are static site generators; they are awesome to build websites that are very fast and inherently secure because there is no authentication to hack, nor data to steal.
 But this comes at the expense of maintainability and ease of use.
 You need to be familiar with coding, so these tools aren't as accessible to most people as a content management system.
 With a content management system like DynaBlogger you can edit code to customize a theme, if you want, but you don't need to.
 Also you can write and publish content quickly without having to write it offline, store in some source control repository and deploy to a static site hosting service.

 I just want a fast and secure website, and I don't need all of the features that a heavyweight CMS has to offer but I still want something more than the very minimum.
 It turns out that many people share the same needs and prefer something in between.

-Eventually I decided to invest some time in building DynaBlogger out of my own need; I figured other people might like it too and and I am now working on it full time.
+Eventually I decided to invest some time in building DynaBlogger out of my own need and I figured other people might like it too.
 I aimed for an easy to use, purpose-driven tool that everyone could use.
 Although I am a developer who can code and knows how to deploy a static site, I still prefer a content management system, and I wanted to be able to just write content and publish easily without having to worry about performance or security.
 So I have been working on DynaBlogger for a few months now and couldn't be happier with the results.

 DynaBlogger makes it super easy to create websites that are as fast as static ones, and publish with a simple, uncluttered interface.
 No plugins on purpose, in order to reduce security concerns; the features that most people really need are baked in and the product is constantly evolving while keeping its focus on a simple, great blogging experience.

 If you are looking to start a personal blog or one for your business, and would like a a simple, focused publishing tool to share knowledge, give DynaBlogger a try.
 Start writing today!